 - Understanding Sexual Violence: A Graduate Student's Perspective

 - About Us

 How the SVSPO Can Help

 We offer free, confidential support for all SFU and FIC community members (students and employees) who have experienced sexual violence.
 We also assist students and employees who have witnessed sexual violence or who are providing support to someone else.
-People of all gender and sexual identities are welcome.

 To access the SVSPO’s support services: